 Embedded elements

 Embedded elements allow you to integrate payment collection directly into your application.
+Use embedded elements to:- Maintain full control over the user experience

 - Embed payment forms within your product